FIFA President Infantino To Speak At Dubai International Sports Conference On Sunday - UrduPoint

 FIFA President Infantino To Speak At Dubai International Sports Conference On Sunday

-Football stars Cristiano Ronaldo, Lewandowski and Casillas are also among speakers at the Conference, which takes place at Armani Hotel in Burj Khalifa

-DUBAI (UrduPoint / Pakistan Point News - 25th December, 2020) FIFA President Gianni Infantino will deliver the keynote address at Sunday’s Dubai International Sports Conference, which also features “El Don” Cristiano Ronaldo, Spain and Real Madrid goalkeeping legend Iker Casillas, and Bayern Munich hitman Robert Lewandowski.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 25th Dec, 2020) FIFA President Gianni Infantino will deliver the keynote address at Sunday’s Dubai International sports Conference, which also features "El Don" Cristiano Ronaldo, Spain and Real Madrid goalkeeping legend Iker Casillas, and Bayern Munich hitman Robert Lewandowski.

 A Mohammed Bin Rashid Al Maktoum Global Initiative, this year’s Dubai International Sports Conference is taking place on December 27 at Armani Hotel in Burj Khalifa, under the theme "Football at the Top".

-Organised under the patronage of His Highness Sheikh Mansoor Bin Mohammed Bin Rashid Al Maktoum, Chairman of Dubai Sports Council, by Dubai Sports Council, the Conference has been bringing football’s top stakeholders together since 2006 for extensive discussions on ways to develop and enrich the sport at the domestic, regional and international level.
+Organised under the patronage of H.H.
+Sheikh Mansour bin Mohammed bin Rashid Al Maktoum, Chairman of Dubai Sports Council, by Dubai Sports Council, the Conference has been bringing football’s top stakeholders together since 2006 for extensive discussions on ways to develop and enrich the sport at the domestic, regional and international level.

 Infantino has returned to the Conference every year since 2016, except last year, but he will be back as Chief Guest this year and his keynote will focus on the role football plays in promoting peace across the globe, as well as values like tolerance, inclusivity and equality, and in bringing diverse people together.